uschiLaa/spinebil/cran-comments.md

 This is a re-submission of an archived package.
-I have updated the code to work with the latest version of "dplyr" and removed the dependencey on the "mbgraphic" package from the example.
+I have updated the code to work with the latest version of "dplyr" and removed the dependency on the archived "mbgraphic" package.

-The notes arise because it is considered a new submission, and because "mbgraphic", which is not currently available on CRAN, is still suggested.
-Since it can provide valuable additional functionality I prefer to keep the reference to "mbgraphic".
+The notes arise because it is considered a new submission.

 ## Test environments

-* local OS X install, R 4.0.0
+* local Windows install, R 4.0.3
-* win-builder (devel)
+* Windows Server 2008 R2 SP1, R-devel
+* Debian Linux, R-release, GCC
+* Ubuntu Linux 16.04 LTS, R-release, GCC

 ## R CMD check results

 0 errors | 0 warnings | 1 note

-* Package suggested but not available for checking: "mbgraphic"

 ## checking CRAN incoming feasibility NOTE